 72. Follow personal finance blogs.
 The Penny Hoarder is one of my favorites.
 They have so much practical advice that spans so many different topics.

-73. Keep a gratitude journal.
+73. Be grateful.
 OK, this may sound a bit ridiculous.
-As an admitted positivity-phobe — I find it trite —I know this seems seriously cheesy.
-But as someone who battles depression and anxiety, I find it immensely helpful to list things I’m grateful for on a regular basis.
+As an admitted forced-positivity-phobe — I find it trite —I know this seems seriously cheesy.
+But as someone who battles depression and anxiety, I find it immensely helpful to list things I’m grateful for on a regular basis — either mentally or physically.
 It also has the added benefit of adding a sense of abundance to my life.
 It’s often easy to feel like your sadness or dissatisfaction has a material root.
-Keeping a gratitude journal reminds you of what you have to be thankful for and that you really don’t need to purchase anything to feel satisfied.
-Except maybe a super nice Moleskin journal for bullet journaling. <3

 75. Find free sources of knowledge.
 Rather than spend a ton of money on Rosetta Stone, try Duolingo.
 Trawl through Wikipedia instead of splurging on hardcover books.
 Watch a documentary online.
 Listen to a podcast.
 This is the information age — with enough creativity, virtually everything is (literally) at our fingertips!